SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuotePublishDocuments/NSQuotePublishDocuments.md

 # NSQuotePublishDocuments

-Prepare the documents required to publish a quote - Email, main document as pdf, quoted products as pdf, attachments
+Prepare the documents required to publish a quote* Email, main document as pdf, quoted products as pdf, attachments